This dangerous practice is not recommended for anyone

 What is ear candling?

-Ear candling technique varies, but it often involves placing the tapered end of a 10-inch hollow cone candle into a person’s ear, then lighting the other end.
-Practitioners believe the flame creates suction that removes earwax from your inner ear.
+What it involves: Ear candling technique varies, but it often involves placing the tapered end of a 10-inch hollow cone candle into a person’s ear, then lighting the other end.
 Sometimes the candle is placed in the middle of a plate with a hole in it to protect the person's ear.

 Why you shouldn't do it: Three reasons